Quasiparticle spectra of mixtures of dipolar and non-dipolar condensates at zero and finite temperatures: RESULTS AND DISCUSSIONS

 For attractive dipolar interaction and \(\varepsilon_{dd} \lesssim 0.06\), the system resides in the immiscible phase.
 In this regime, the ground state is equivalent to three distinct condensate fragments, and thus the excitation spectrum possesses three zero-energy modes.
-Note that spontaneous symmetry breaking of the condensation leads to two Goldstone modes corresponding to each component.
-The appearance of an additional zero-energy mode corresponding to the sandwich immiscible profile stems from $\mathbb{Z}_{2}$-symmetry breaking, resulting in the softening of an out-of-phase dipole mode~\cite{roy_14}.
+In the sandwich configuration, phase-separation causes additional spatial symmetry breaking as a result of the formation of interfaces.
+There are two interfaces on either side of the inner component.
+The position of the interfaces can be moved without energy cost, and thus the interfacial (breathing) motion leads to an additional gapless excitation.
+A small shift in the interface does not change the interaction and trap energy to the leading order; however, it modifies the density profiles.
+It follows from the Goldstone theorem that state breaking of symmetry of the ground state of the Hamiltonian leads to gapless excitations or zero-energy Goldstone modes~\cite{goldstone_61,goldstone_62,takeuchi_13,takahashi_15,roy_14,suthar_15}.
 The lowest finite-energy mode is the Kohn mode, which remains steady in energy with change in $\varepsilon_{dd}$.
 As \(\varepsilon_{dd}\) exceeds $0.04$, the third (additional) zero-energy mode gains energy.
 It is due to the fact that the system approaches miscibility where both species overlap and correspond to two zero-energy modes.
 Hence, the immiscible-miscible phase transition is reflected in the excitation spectra as a hardening of one of the zero-energy modes.
 The structural transformation of the low-lying modes validates the change in quasiparticle energy with $\varepsilon_{dd}$.

 At attractive $\varepsilon_{dd}$, the softened out-of-phase dipole mode corresponding to the sandwich density profile possesses zero energy.
 This mode remains structurally similar and gains in energy and transforms into an out-of-phase dipole of mixed overlapped density configuration, as the evolution is depicted in Fig.~\ref{mode_fn_a12_7nm}(a-c).